Numerous lakes, pristine waters, vast wilderness areas and cosy accommodation. Gjøvik is a winter paradise for ice fishing enthusiasts.

-Accommodation also available in two cottages with a total of 14 beds.
+Accommodation is also available in two cottages with a total of 14 beds.

 From NOK 7,000 per week.

-With a privileged location by the Einafjord, Fjordtitt is ideal for ice fishing enthusiasts looking forward to catch perch and pike.
-Anglers are provided comfortable accommodation in an easily reachable detached, secluded, newly refurbished cottage by the Einavatnet lake.
+With a privileged location by the Einafjord, Fjordtitt is ideal for ice fishing enthusiasts who are looking forward to catch perch and pike.
+Anglers are provided with comfortable accommodation in a secluded, newly refurbished cottage within easy reach by the Einavatnet lake.

-The fully-equipped cottage includes a 25-square-metre terrace with a stunning view for Einavatnet and is surrounded by a quiet and scenic outdoor area.
+The fully-equipped cottage includes a 25-square-metre terrace with a stunning view over Einavatnet, in scenic and quiet surroundings.

 From NOK 3,450 per week

-Ideal ice fishing area for perch, pike, whitefish or trout.
-In addition, you can try the evening / night fishing for burbot on Lake Mjøsa, north of Gjøvik.
+Ideal ice fishing area for perch, pike, whitefish and trout.
+You can also try the evening / night fishing for burbot on Lake Mjøsa, north of Gjøvik.

-Experience accommodation surrounded by nature with a stay in a camping by the water - either by Lake Mjøsa, Einafjorden, Randsfjorden, Tyrifjord or Ihle.
+Enjoy accommodation surrounded by nature, in a camping next to the water by Lake Mjøsa, Einafjorden, Randsfjorden, Tyrifjord or Ihle.